-Here at the ProductPlan blog, we regularly offer product managers advice about how to navigate and grow their careers.
+Here at the ProductPlan blog, we regularly offer product managers advice about navigating and growing their careers.
 We’ve written, for example, about how to find great PM jobs, about some of the lesser-discussed traits that any product manager should have, and about some great training resources to help bolster your product management skillset.
 We even have an entire Product Management Career Section right on this blog!
 But in addition to working regularly with product managers (because they use our roadmap software), we also work closely with product executives around the world.
-In our many discussions with these leaders, we’ve gleaned some insights about what traits they value in product managers and what skills and characteristics they look for when they’re hiring a product manager.
+In our many discussions with these leaders, we’ve gleaned some insight into what traits they value in product managers and what skills and characteristics they look for when hiring a product manager.

 Recently this got us wondering: Have we ever written a post specifically for product leaders, offering them our guidance on how their peers are able to identify and hire the best product managers (and keep an eye out for the jaded ones)?

 Our initial review of the Product Management Career Section suggests we haven’t.
 So this article is for you—whether you’re a Product Lead, Chief Product Officer, VP of Product, or any other role that includes overseeing or hiring a product manager.

 We thought you might benefit from hearing what your colleagues, across more industries, than we can count, have told our team over the years about the traits they’re most interested in when it’s time to find a new PM.

 (Psst!
 If you’re a product manager reading this, the advice you’ll find below can help you, too.
 Just reverse-engineer it.)

 7 Clues to Spotting and Hiring a Product Manager (and a great one!)

 Let’s go from the most to the least obvious.

 Many of the product leaders we’ve worked with have told us that problem-solving ability is the trait they value most in a PM on their team.